-Base rates were held as expected in June, but interest rates are continuing to constrain retail consumer demand due to the cost of borrowing and inflation concerns are likely to limit the scope for further reductions in the short term.
-Several months ago, used car customers were increasingly tending to be cash buyers, having secured cheaper funding outside of the retail network, but some of the least competitive APR deals have since improved.
-These will continue to improve with CPI inflation remaining relatively close to target, although the trajectory for rate reductions is now expected to be slower due to inflationary measures implemented in last year's Budget which already appear to have started to impact CPI, especially now that the increased costs to business of National Insurance contributions and increases in National Living Wage are starting to crystallise.
-The expectation is that the committee are likely to hold rates again at the next meeting in August.
+The Monetary Policy Committee voted by 5-4 to reduce base rates by -0.25% in August, but increases in inflation are likely to limit the scope for further reductions in the short term and there is a slim possibility that we could even see the recent reduction being reversed in September.
+Several months ago, used car customers were increasingly tending to be cash buyers, having secured cheaper funding outside of the retail network, but some of the least competitive APR deals have since improved, especially for electric models where some attractive finance deals may have contributed to last month's strength in trade values.
+These will continue to improve while CPI inflation remains relatively close to target, although the trajectory for rate reductions is now expected to be slower due to inflationary measures implemented in last year's Budget which already appear to have started to impact CPI, especially now that the increased costs to business of National Insurance contributions and increases in National Living Wage are crystallising.
+The expectation is that the committee are most likely to hold rates at the next meeting in September.
 Those dealers who are offering deposit contributions, combined with relatively low APR rates, are seeing the benefit and we expect this trend to continue.
 Interest rates are also having an impact on dealer profitability due to increased holding costs and many are expected to continue to run at stock levels considerably lower than they would have been historically, with vehicle values also remaining higher.
 With base rates expected to continue to very slowly reduce over the medium term, the situation is expected to improve, but this improvement will be very gradual.

-We expect the re-pricing of aged stock to continue and growth in demand to continue to be limited by the prolonged cost-of-living squeeze - reductions in CPI do not signal improvements in household disposable income unless wages have already increased in line with inflation or are expected to rise by above the current rate in the very near future.
+We expect the re-pricing of aged stock to continue and growth in demand to continue to be limited by the prolonged cost-of-living squeeze.
 Increasingly, we expect dealers to be disposing of overage cars, either through auction or within the trade, as they cut their losses and focus on current market opportunities.